Passing Your Driving Test in Belfast: 47% Pass Rate (2026)

 Belfast is the largest city in Northern Ireland and the centre of gravity for learner drivers across Counties Antrim and Down, with significant test volume from learners in the wider commuter belt.
 Pass rates at the Belfast centres have historically been broadly in line with the UK national average of around 48 percent, sometimes a touch lower.
-The detailed picture for Belfast specifically is on the Belfast city page, and the wider Northern Ireland context is on the Northern Ireland region page.
+The detailed picture sits on the Northern Ireland region page, which lists current pass rates and volumes for every DVA centre in the country.

 A point of confusion that comes up regularly: Northern Ireland tests are administered by the DVA (Driver and Vehicle Agency), not the DVSA, but the test format and standard are equivalent.
 A pass in Northern Ireland is a full UK driving licence, valid across England, Scotland, Wales and Northern Ireland.
 The main pass guide applies in full.